-Welcome to Ways of Seeing, a series in which two creatives sit down to discuss the nuances of their work, trade industry secrets, and fill each other in on their latest projects.
-The only catch?
-One of them is on staff at W magazine.
-In this week’s edition, visuals editor Michael Beckert chats with the renowned documentary photographer Janette Beckman, whose latest project involves New York City radio DJ Megan Ryte.
+Welcome to Ways of Seeing, an interview series that highlights outstanding talent in photography and film—the people behind the camera whose work you should be watching.
+In this week’s edition, senior content editor Michael Beckert chats with the renowned documentary photographer Janette Beckman, whose latest project involves New York City radio DJ Megan Ryte.

 How did you first get into photography?